Appearance

 Amounts

-Amounts are expected as float
+Amounts are expected as number

 with two decimals.
 They do not include the currency name.